 - Security teams are challenged in securing the remote workforce including employees, contractors, developers, and BYOD.

-- Banyan TrustScores empower remote employees to help improve security by giving remediation steps to improve their scores, which results in overall better security.
+- Banyan TrustScores empower remote employees to help improve security by providing specific remediation steps to improve their scores, which results in overall better security.

-- Banyan’s Zero Trust solution provides an intelligent access mesh to deliver transparent, secure network access that doesn’t affect the user experience.
+- Banyan’s Zero Trust solution provides a distributed access tier to deliver transparent, secure network access that doesn’t affect the user experience.